It's Always Sunny in Philadelphia: The Always Sunny Podcast

-On November 9, 2021, Howerton, Day, and McElhenney started The Always Sunny Podcast, an episode-by-episode-recap of the show, with Megan Ganz as producer.
-Occasional guest stars include Kaitlin Olson, David Hornsby, Mary Elizabeth Ellis, Michael Naughton, Lin-Manuel Miranda, Cormac Bluestone and Danny DeVito.
+In November 2021, Howerton, Day, and McElhenney started The Always Sunny Podcast, an episode-by-episode rewatch podcast, with Megan Ganz as producer.
+Occasional guest stars include Kaitlin Olson, David Hornsby, Mary Elizabeth Ellis, Michael Naughton, Lin-Manuel Miranda, Cormac Bluestone, and Danny DeVito.
+The first live podcast event was performed at the Louisville festival, Bourbon & Beyond, in September 2022.
+The podcast then went on tour in 2023, including live shows in New York City, Philadelphia, London, and Dublin.
+The podcast was put on indefinite hold in July 2023, and Howerton confirmed its end in July 2024.